Keyairra-S-Wright/mmak/README.md

 An edutainment webapp for elementary-aged youth.
-Visit https://mmaksgameroom.herokuapp.com/
+Visit and play games at https://mmaksgameroom.herokuapp.com/ Watch video run through at https://youtu.be/a1B3GYI0GLE

 Developers:
 - Asya Slutskaya